jbcoe/iso-cpp-breaking-UB/draft.md

 ## TL;DR

-Undefined behaviour can be exploited to optimise code and used by compiler and library instruemntation to find bugs.
+Undefined behaviour can be exploited to optimise code and used by compiler and library implementations to help find bugs.
 Can we rely on such optimisations and bug-squashing abilities after a compiler upgrade?

 ## Introduction